-Steve Drummond, Senior National Editor for NPR News, oversees the network’s domestic news coverage with a staff of 70 reporters, editors and producers.
-In his fall-term seminar on reporting and writing for radio, students will produce short segments that are suitable for radio broadcasting.
+Steve Drummond, Senior National Editor for NPR News, oversees NPR’s domestic news coverage with a staff of 70 reporters, editors and producers.
+In his Ferris seminar this fall on reporting and writing for radio, students will produce short segments that are suitable for radio broadcasting.

-Carol Giacomo, foreign affairs editorial writer for the New York Times, does commentary writing about national security.
+Carol Giacomo, foreign affairs editorial writer for the New York Times, writes commentary about national security.
 Previously a diplomatic correspondent for Reuters, she is a member of the Council on Foreign Relations.
-This fall, she is leading a seminar on editorials: how they are conceived and constructed and how they aim to shape national debate on important issues.
+This fall, she is leading a Ferris seminar on editorials: how they are conceived and constructed and how they aim to shape national debate on important issues.

 Mike McGraw, recipient of both Pulitzer and Polk awards, is an investigative reporter for the Kansas City Star.
-His investigations have uncovered corruption in arenas as varied as agriculture and athletics, criminal justice and the art market.
+He has uncovered corruption in arenas as varied as agriculture and athletics, criminal justice and the art market.
 As Ferris Professor this fall he is leading a seminar on investigative reporting.

 Amy Ellis Nutt of the Newark Star-Ledger won a Pulitzer Prize for feature writing in 2011.
 She is the author of Shadows Bright as Glass: The Remarkable Story of One Man’s Journey from Brain Trauma to Artistic Triumph.
-This fall she is teaching the art and craft of non-fiction writing.
+This fall she is teaching a Ferris seminar on the art and craft of non-fiction writing.

 Evan Thomas, former Newsweek editor-at-large, author of eight books and more than 100 cover stories, has won two National Magazine Awards.
-His newest book is Ike’s Bluff: President Eisenhower’s Battle to Save the World.
-Ferris Professor in Residence for an extended term, he is teaching The Media in America this fall and Narrative Writing in the spring.
+His newest book is Ike’s Bluff: President Eisenhower’s Secret Battle to Save the World.
+As Ferris Professor in Residence, he is teaching The Media in America this fall and Narrative Writing in the spring.